What Do Mosquitoes Look Like?

 Click the button below to leave your information & we'll be in touch in an hour or less.

-- Mayflies: The mayfly has larger, upward slanting wings and does not possess the proboscis.
-Mayflies do not bite or sting.
+- Mayflies: Mayflies have huge upward slanting wings and no proboscis.
+Much larger than mosquitoes, they do not bite or sting

 - Midges/gnats: Midges and gnats usually are found in large swarms and lack a proboscis.
 They are related to mosquitoes, but do not bite and do not transmit disease

 Mosquito Species Found on Long Island